Applications Available: January 4, 2022

 Funding for the ASP Primate Welfare Grant will be awarded to research projects designed to improve the lives of nonhuman primates in any setting (captive, semi-free ranging, and wild) which are highly impactful and innovative.

-All proposals should be formatted using the ASP Primate Welfare Grant application form which can be found here.
+All proposals should be formatted using the ASP Primate Welfare Grant application form which can be found on your profile page.

 Projects must document full approval by their Institutional Animal Care and Use Committee, or equivalent ethical research reviewing body, before funds are disbursed.